jpmoo/thoughtlands/README.md

   - Level 2-3: Moderate clustering with breathing room
   - Level 4: Tight clustering with cluster summary cards
 - **Cluster Summary Cards** - At clustering level 4, AI-generated summary cards appear near each cluster (1+ notes) with 4-6 sentence summaries
-- **Organic Distribution** - Uses normalized 2D layouts with Gaussian noise to prevent "swirl" effects and ensure even 360-degree distribution

 #### Hopscotch & Rolling Path Modes
 - **Path-Based Layout** - Notes arranged in a diagonal path from left to right
-- **Semantic Ordering** - Notes ordered by similarity to the central concept
+- **Semantic Ordering** - Notes ordered by similarity to the central concept, with each note selected by its similarity to the previous note (Hopscotch) or the aggregation of the original concept with all previous notes in the path (Rolling Path).
 - **Path Summary Cards** - AI-generated 4-6 sentence summary card at the end of the path that answers the central concept as a question

 #### Crowd Mode